C4Q/AC-Android/cohort_5.4/unit_05/05_02_retrofit_query_and_path_parameters.md

                 .build();
 ```

-The use the path in a service interface with a `@GET` annotated method:
+Then use the path in a service interface with a `@GET` annotated method:

 ```
 public interface EchinodermService {